 How Do You Propagate Cactus Pads?

-Propagating cactus pads is a great way to get more plants without waiting for them to grow from seeds.
+Propagating cactus pads is a great way to increase your plant collection without having to wait for them to grow from seeds.

 Not all cactus pads are created equal – some will be easier to propagate than others.

-Make sure you select a healthy pad that has plenty of growing tissue.
+Make sure you select healthy cactus cuttings from a Prickly Pear Cactus that hve plenty of growing tissue.

 The best pads are firm and pliable, with a healthy green color.
 Avoid any cactus cutting with brown or black spots on them, which may indicate disease.